stonepros/stone/doc/rados/configuration/mon-osd-interaction.rst

 ``osd_mon_report_interval``

-:Description: The number of seconds a Ceph OSD Daemon may wait
+:Description: The number of seconds a Stone OSD Daemon may wait
-              from startup or another reportable event before reporting to a Ceph Monitor.
+              from startup or another reportable event before reporting to a Stone Monitor.

 :Type: 32-bit Integer
 :Default: ``5``